Nevada

 • Reside at your current address for at least 28 days prior to the election

-• You cannot vote if you’ve been adjudicated incompetent.
-If a judge has specifically determined you to be incompetent to vote, you are not eligible to vote in Wisconsin.
-If you have been adjudicated incompetent, but not specifically incompetent to vote, then you are still eligible to vote.
+• You cannot vote if a judge has specifically determined you to be incompetent to vote.

 How to register to vote: